jrpotter/notebook/lambda_calculus/beta_reduction.md

 Basic
 A $\lambda$-term of form $(\lambda x.M)N$ is called what?
 Back: A $\beta$-redex.
-Reference: Hindley, J Roger, and Jonathan P Seldin.
-“Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
+Reference: Hindley, J. Roger, and Jonathan P. Seldin. _Lambda-Calculus and Combinators, an Introduction_. n.d.
 <!--ID: 1718475424846-->
 END%%